-Carpentaria is proud to be driving the development of a purpose-built facility designed to promote shared services and efficient service delivery located at 37 Henbury Avenue in Tiwi.
+Carpentaria is proud to be driving the development of a purpose-built facility designed to promote shared services and efficient service delivery located at 1 Willeroo Street in Tiwi.

-Supported by the Australian and Northern Territory Governments, ‘Harry’s Place – a shared community space’, offers a range of community, allied health, education, training and direct care services.
-Stage One of this exciting initiative is now complete and encompasses a fully equipped Administration Building featuring shared services including reception, kitchens, print and meeting and conference rooms.
+Supported by the Australian and Northern Territory Governments, ‘Harry’s Place – a shared community space’, offers a range of community, allied health, training and direct care services.
+Stage One of the precinct encompasses a fully equipped Administration Building featuring shared services including reception, kitchens and meeting and conference rooms.

-The project provides a unique shared services facility in the heart of Darwin’s northern suburbs and will support community sector and non-profit organisations through shared corporate and reception services as well as adaptable conference and meeting room facilities.
+The project provides a unique shared services facility in the heart of Darwin’s northern suburbs and supports community sector and non-profit organisations through shared corporate and reception services as well as adaptable conference and meeting room facilities.

 Harry’s Place is named in recognition of Harry Giese, Director of Welfare in the Northern Territory Government (1954 – 1970) and the first President of the then Northern Territory Spastics Association which was established in 1973.
 The precinct aims to: